 c) Indo-Malay and Australasia

-d) Neotropic and Australasia
+d) Neotropics and Australasia

 17. Assertion (A): The Indo-Malay bio-geographic province is known for its high species diversity and includes the Sundaland region.

-a) Both A and R are true, and the R is the correct explanation of the A.
+a) Both A and R are true, and R is the correct explanation of A.

-c) The A is true, but the R is false.
+c) A is true, but R is false.

-18. The Madrean Pine-Oak Woodlands, a bio-geographic province, is mainly found in which regions?
+18. The Madrean Pine-Oak Woodlands, a biogeographic province, is mainly found in which regions?

 a) North America and South America